 Fender's Kurt Cobain signature is based off the modified Mustangs he used on the In Utero tour.

-Kurt used a left-handed Jaguar he acquired in 1991, which is the basis of his signature road-worn artist model with Fender.
+Cobain used a left-handed 1965 Jaguar with an incorrect headstock decal.
+He acquired this guitar in 1991, which is the basis of his signature road-worn artist model with Fender.

 Cobain used a C.F.
 Martin & Company D-18E acoustic guitar, as see in this pho... more